Jenna Dewan Rocks Cut-Out Leotard In Sultry Instagram Photo

 I am SO excited to finally announce that I’ve created my own capsule collection with #Danskin! #JennaDewanxDanskin is inspired by my style and lifestyle, and built to move with women in everything they do.
 It will be here this fall on Danskin.com, and I’ll give you sneak peeks along the way!
 Follow @danskinapparel and check out @WWD’s IG story for more! http://bit.ly/jdcollection

-Dewan explained that her pieces are designed for women who want to rock a “comfortable and chic” look when they work out, but also be able to transition it into evening attire.
+Dewan explained that her pieces are designed for women who want to rock a “comfortable and chic” look when they work out but also be able to transition it into evening attire.

 “I always wanted to do a line that was comfortable and chic and also wearable.
 And something that feels good on the body,” she told WWD.
 “You feel comfortable and sexy in it, but also can be for multiple uses.”

-The collection features classic work out staples like leotards, but tweaked with “a little Jenna flair,” creating unique, edgy designs.
+The collection features classic workout staples like leotards, but tweaked with “a little Jenna flair,” creating unique, edgy designs.

 “There’s one with an interesting cutout, there’s one that’s quite low and sexier in the back,” she described.
 “All the leotards are ready to dance in, they’re very appropriate for a dance class.
 It just has a little of an edge and a little sexy flair to it that will make it fresh and interesting.”